 FOUR TYPES OF EVIDENCE

-2. Real evidence: actual things such as the gun, the knife, drops of blood, specimens for analysis (but these can not only be deliberately tampered with, they can be mixed up or improperly tested).
+2. Real, concrete, objective empirical evidence: actual things such as the gun, the knife, drops of blood, specimens for analysis (but these can not only be deliberately tampered with, they can be mixed up or improperly tested [producing false negative or positive results], inadvertently).
+This can be scientific evidence or common, layperson evidence.
+The evidence is characterized and expert witnesses give opinions about it.

-3. Documented evidence: writings or video or audio recordings...wills, suicide notes, cash register receipts, ATM slips (these types of evidence can be faked or setup).
+3. Documented...documentary...evidence: writings or video or audio recordings...wills, suicide notes, cash register receipts, ATM slips (these types of evidence can be faked or created as a "set up").
+Contemporaneous (immediate) documentation should theoretically hold more weight than documentation created after the fact & much later following the event.

-4. Demonstrative evidence: diagrams, exhibits, or many other means in which the information of the case can be lain before investigators or a jury to help present a point of view.
+4. Demonstrative evidence: diagrams, exhibits, or many other means in which the information of the case can be lain before (portrayed to) investigators or a jury to help present a point of view.
+In the medical arena, the evidence may be shared and collaborated toward a diagnosis in "grand rounds", formal conferences, or around the table in the doctors' lounge or in "curb-side"...in the hallway...or formal consultations.

 Opinions are often weighed as to the strength of the opinion; and conclusions are conventionally considered to be more substantial than opinions:

-1. Extremely weak opinion, example: "the findings are such that such and such cause and manner of death are not ruled out".
+1. Extremely weak opinion, example: "the findings are such that a homicidal cause and manner of death are not ruled out".

 2. Very weak opinion, example: "the findings are possibly due to such and such".
-This type of terminology is very confusing because a 1 in 10 chance may be what this means to the average juror, but it may mean a one in a million chance to a scientist.
+This type of terminology is very confusing because a 1 in 10 chance may be what this means to the average juror, but it may mean a one in a million chance to a scientist...sort of like, "possible but not probable".

-4. Less-weak opinion, example: "the findings are such that such and such cause and manner of death is probable."
+4. Less-weak opinion, example: "the findings are such that such and ___ cause and ___ manner of death are probable."
 This terminology is weak because it legally indicates no more than barely more of a likelihood than the flip of a coin...no less than 51% probability.
+It is my guess that much office, minute clinic, and urgent care diagnosis operates fairly well at this level, especially when there is little to be gained by reaching a higher level of certainty (which is often not possible because an ongoing disease is dynamic and without static findings that never change.

-5. Mildly strong opinion, example: "the findings indicate that it is far more likely than not that the death was cused by..."
+5. Mildly strong opinion, example: "the findings indicate that it is far more likely than not that the death was caused by..."
 [This is legally considered to indicate a greater-than-50% probability.]

 8. Strongest opinion, example: "the findings are such that such and such cause and manner of death are" ...."without a doubt,"..."absolutely certain"...
 "100% certain"...or, "I have CONCLUDED that such and such is the cause and manner of death."